 [Aerial view of Boulder from Flagstaff Mountain.
 Photo: Rob Lee] Adventurous lifestyle has a close association with Boulder, Colorado.
-It’s surrounded by 120 miles long of lush green trails from where the Rocky Mountains range can be viewed clearly.
-Boulder is a ‘heaven on Earth’ for anyone who love cycling, mountain climbing and many other outdoor activities.
+It’s surrounded by 120 miles long of lush green hiking trails from where the Rocky Mountains range can be viewed clearly.
+Boulder is a ‘heaven on Earth’ for anyone who love cycling, hiking, climbing and many other outdoor activities.

 Best Hiking Trails in Boulder